ttbadr/kubedebug/readme.md

-    healthCheck = true //deployment readiness and liveliness check, force false when debug is true commands //replace the container commands with this; default null restore = false //if ture, then restore the deployment to the time before applying this plugin debug = false
-    //if true, config the deployment for remote debug, otherwise just restart the deployment }
+    healthCheck = true //deployment readiness and liveliness check, force false when debug is true commands //replace the container commands with this; default null restore = false //if ture, then restore the deployment to the time before applying this plugin debug = false //if true, config the deployment for remote debug }
 ```